GCLC

 Mathematical Tool GCLC (Geometry Constructions -> LaTeX Converter) by Predrag Janičić

-After turning open-source in 2020, in March 2024 it is time to announce one great novelty - web-based version of GCLC, a contribution by Nikola Ubavić!
+After turning open-source in 2020, in March 2024 it was time to announce one great novelty - a web-based version of GCLC, a contribution by Nikola Ubavić!

 Please find the links to the source code, to current versions of executables, and to the web-based version in the Downloads section.